Layr-Labs/eigenlayer-docs/docs/contracts/contracts.md

 No contracts have been deployed to mainnet yet.

 ### Current Testnet Deployment

+The current testnet deployment is a beta release of the middleware contracts repo.
+You can view the deployed contract addresses below, or check out the code itself on the [`v0.1.0-m2-goerli`](https://github.com/Layr-Labs/eigenlayer-middleware/tree/v0.1.0-m2-goerli) branch.

 | Name | Solidity | Proxy | Implementation | Notes |
 | -------- | -------- | -------- | -------- | -------- |